Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists in India have observed mugger crocodiles engaging in a range of unusual behaviours, including hunting in packs, using sticks as bait to lure storks and herons into range, taking delight in floating flower garlands on rivers, and even saving a dog from being chased by wild dogs.
 New research published in the journal Threatened Taxa suggests that mugger crocodiles ( Crocodylus palustris ) living in the Savitri River in Maharashtra, India, have more advanced cognition than scientists previously thought.

 According to researchers, a young dog ran into the river after being chased by a pack of adult wild dogs.
 Instead of eating the dog, three muggers joined forces to push it to shore.
-The pack of crocodiles guided the dog away from the area where it was vulnerable to attack by wild dogs waiting on the riverbank.
+The crocodiles guided the dog away from an area where it was vulnerable to attack by wild dogs waiting on the riverbank.
 They used their snouts to touch the dog, escorting it to safety and escape.

 Additionally, the new study documented several instances where muggers circled around a school of fish, forming a vortex.
 Their movements trapped the fish, allowing them to eat their prey.
 Similar behavior has been documented in other crocodilians.
 In the study, muggers appeared to use sticks to lure wading birds such as the ibis ( Bubulcus ibis ).
 These birds use sticks to build their nests, and competition for sticks can be intense.
 So the sticks protruding from the muggers’ snouts seemed particularly appealing.